w7sst/MorseRunner/Readme.txt

   - works on Linux systems under WINE (info TNX F8BQQ).

 INSTALLATION
-  Open the zip file, extract the folder to your desktop, and run MorseRunner.exe in that folder.
-(Please do not add these files to a previous folder.)
+  Open the zip file, extract the folder to your DESKTOP, and run MorseRunner.exe within this folder.
+Do not add these files to a previous release folder, or place in a windows program directory as this causes errors.

 UNINSTALLATION
   - Delete MorseRunner directory.